acgetchell/d-delaunay/README.md

 implementing 2D Delaunay triangulations, Constrained Delaunay triangulations, and Voronoi diagrams.
 The eventual goal of this library is to provide a lightweight alternative to [CGAL] for the [Rust] ecosystem.

-At some point I may merge it into another library, such as [Spade], or [delaunay], but for now I am developing this library without trying to figure out how to fit it into other coding styles and standards.
+At some point I may merge it into another library, such as [Spade], or [delaunay], but for now I am developing this library without trying to figure out how to fit it into other coding styles and with the minimum number of traits to do generic mathematics.

 [Rust]: https://rust-lang.org
 [CGAL]: https://www.cgal.org/